RimuTec/faker/README.md

 ## Release Notes
 Release notes are available at [https://github.com/RimuTec/Faker/blob/master/releasenotes.md](https://github.com/RimuTec/Faker/blob/master/releasenotes.md)

-## Reporting Issues
-Although RimuTec.Faker has about 130 unit tests, that is no proof of absence of bugs.
-To help making this library more valuable for other users please report bugs at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) ideally including steps to reproduce.
-We also consider pull requests (PR).
-Thank you!

 ## Support & Suggestions
-If you have a support question please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues).
+If you need support of have a suggest for improvement please file an issue at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues).
 Thank you!

-If you have a suggestion for improvement please file an issue as well.
+## Reporting Bugs
+Although RimuTec.Faker has about 130 unit tests, it doesn't guarantee it's defect-free.
+To help making this library more valuable for other users as well please report all bugs at [https://github.com/RimuTec/Faker/issues](https://github.com/RimuTec/Faker/issues) ideally including steps to reproduce.
+We also consider pull requests (PR).
 Thank you!

 # Credits
 This project uses the yaml files from the [Ruby Faker gem](https://github.com/stympy/faker) under a MIT license.
 Thank you to all their contributors!